A collection of 50+ short videos on mental health topics for psychoeducational use with clients, students, or for self-help.

 If you have an uncommon coping skill, post in a comment!

 12-step recovery groups, while not a substitute for treatment, can play a crucial role in recovery and continued sobriety.
 AA/NA (and similar) meetings are available all over the world and are open to anyone with a desire to stop using or drinking.

-The following list, while not comprehensive, will link you to both well-known and less-familiar 12-step and other support groups for recovery.
+The following list is comprised of links to both well-known and less-familiar 12-step and similar support groups for recovery.